hercychang/prep-step-1/part4-numbers/numerical_methods.md

 # Numerical Methods

 Ruby provides many numerical methods besides the arithmetic operators.
-Let's examine the most common.
-Although methods are the subject of the next chapter, you'll learn how to ride a bike before you study its chain.

-One typically calls a built-in Ruby method by appending to the object a period and the method name.
-The `puts` method and the arithmetic operators have a special, more intuitive syntax.
-The `abs` method returns a number's absolute
-value:
+You’ll learn more about methods in the next chapter, but let’s explore some common numerical methods first

+You'll typically call a method by adding a period and the method name after an object (the primitive data types you've been working with).
+When you call a method, use the format _object.method_.
+To the left of the dot is the noun; to the right of the dot is the verb.
+In the example below, we'll call the `abs` method to return a number's absolute value:

 <iframe frameborder="0" width="100%" height="500px" src="https://repl.it/GD3i/17?lite=true"></iframe>

+Let's try another method.
 The `even?` and `odd?` methods check whether an integer is even or odd.
-Methods that return booleans conventionally end in a `?`.
+Methods that return booleans (`true` and `false`) typically end in a `?`.

 <iframe frameborder="0" width="100%" height="500px" src="https://repl.it/GD3i/18?lite=true"></iframe>

 ## Type Conversion

-The `floor` and `ceil` methods round a float down and up.
+Other common numerical methods include the `floor` and `ceil` methods, which round a float down or up.
 The `round` method rounds a float to the nearest integer. `round` rounds up if the float is exactly between two integers.

 <iframe frameborder="0" width="100%" height="500px" src="https://repl.it/GD3i/19?lite=true"></iframe>

-Rounding a float with the `floor` and `ceil` methods performs a **type conversion**; it converts an object of one data type (float) to an object of another (integer).
+Rounding a float with the `floor` and `ceil` methods performs what's known as a **type conversion**; it converts an object of one data type (float) to an object of another data type (integer).

 The `to_i` method is equivalent to `floor`.
 It rounds down a float and converts it to an integer (`to_i` stands for "to integer").
 Conversely, the `to_f` method